hsk81/notex-v1.0/editor/static/dat/generic/content-intro.rst

 RST Documentation
 -----------------

-`Restructured Text User Documentation <http://docutils.sourceforge.net/rst.html>`_ is *the* authoritative reference for RST; *advanced* users are encouraged to consult it regularly, while *novice* to *medium* level users can simply ignore it.
+`reStructuredText User Documentation <http://docutils.sourceforge.net/rst.html>`_ is *the* authoritative reference for RST; *advanced* users are encouraged to consult it regularly, while *novice* to *medium* level users can simply ignore it.

 .. rubric:: Footnotes